methods/NandS_BookAPIV.2/pull_request_template.md

 ## How Has This Been Tested?

-_Please describe the tests you ran to verify your changes and provide instructions so we can reproduce._
+_Please describe how to test chanegs in your commit._
-_Please also list any relevant details for your test configuration._

-- [ ] Test A
-- [ ] Test B
+_Please add any new or updated tests._

 ## Checklist: